England schools in COVID hotspots to bring in face masks after government U-turn | Health

 England schools in COVID hotspots to bring in face masks after government U-turn

+"That is why in the next week, in the succeeding days, we must have every pupil back in school in the way that you've come back to school," he said.
+Headteachers in other areas will also have the discretion to recommend using masks in their schools for students aged between 11 and 18.

-It is the latest U-turn by the British Prime Minister Boris Johnson's government which has come under fire for its handling of the pandemic and is under pressure to ensure all England's pupils return to school after a debacle over exam grades earlier this month.
-The new policy on masks also marks the latest occasion when Johnson has followed the devolved Scottish government in revising pandemic rules, after changes to the grading of exams and enforcing face coverings in shops.
+It is the latest U-turn by Johnson's government which has come under fire for its handling of the pandemic and after a debacle this month when an algorithm-based system saw swathes of pupils awarded lower-than-expected exam grades.
+The change on stance on masks also marks the latest occasion when Johnson has followed the devolved Scottish government in revising pandemic rules, after changes to the grading of exams and enforcing face coverings in shops.

 Huw Merriman, chairman of parliament's transport select committee and a member of Johnson's party, said it felt like the government was making it up as it went along.
 "It's time we stopped hiding behind the science, which keeps changing, and we focus on the fact that we are in charge," he told BBC Radio.

-Williamson, who apologised after an algorithm-based exam system saw swathes of pupils awarded lower-than-expected grades, said the shift on masks had come following the change in WHO advice.
+Williamson, who apologised after the exam grade problems, said the shift on masks had come following the change in WHO advice.

 ALSO READ